Loading lesson…

 The big idea: kids use AI the most and shape its rules the least.
 Closing that gap is partly law, partly design, and partly youth showing up in the rooms where decisions get made.

-What is the core idea behind "Kids, AI, and the Rights That Should Matter"?
+What is the main idea of "Kids, AI, and the Rights That Should Matter"?

-Which best describes the scope of "Kids, AI, and the Rights That Should Matter"?
+Which action would help you apply "Kids, AI, and the Rights That Should Matter" responsibly?